hydroframe/subsettools/README.md

 $ cp subsettools/docs/conus1_subsetting.ipynb .
 ```

+The notebook should now be in your home directory.
 To run the notebook, go to verde.princeton.edu.
 From the interactive apps tab, choose "Jupyter". \
 "Number of hours": choose how many hours you want to run the notebook session. \
 "Anaconda3 version used for starting up jupyter interface": choose "parflow-ml" from the list of environments. \
 "Extra slurm options": --ntasks=16 (for the example notebook).
 In general, set ntasks to the number of processes you will need when you distribute the parflow run. \